 In 1299 CE, a former Turkish vassal to the Seljuks and a tribal chieftain named Osman (r. c.
 1299-1324 CE) began expanding his dominion in Asia Minor at the expense of the weakened Byzantine Empire and formed the Ottoman Sultanate (named after Osman).
 Osman and his descendants, considering jihad and imperial expansion a moral duty, continued to swiftly conquer vast territories.
 By 1453 CE, from their capital at Edirne (Adrianople), the Ottomans held dominion over territories in Asia Minor, the whole of Anatolia, and many regions in the Balkans.
 Two major efforts of the European Christendom to halt their advance failed in 1389 CE (Battle of Kosovo) and 1444 CE (Battle of Varna).

 By 1453 CE, Constantinople was all that remained of the Byzantine realm and the Ottoman Sultan Mehmed II (r.
 1451-1481 CE) was determined to take it.
 Mehmed's siege turned out to be successful and the city became the Sultanate's new capital.
-With the possession of the Dardanelles, the Ottomans held the monopoly of the major trade routes (part of the Silk Road) in the area and had no intention of sharing them with the rest of the world.
-They closed the Silk Road and this forced other western powers to explore the unknown world – the Age of Discovery – which led to the conquest of the so-called “New World” by European powers.
+With the possession of the Dardanelles, the Ottomans held the monopoly of the major trade routes (part of the Silk Road) in the Middle East and Eurasia and had no intention of sharing them with the rest of the world.
+They closed the Silk Road and this forced other western powers to explore the unknown world – the Age of Exploration – which led to the conquest of the so-called “New World” by European powers.

 Mehmed, and earlier Sultans, had claimed the title of caliph for himself and, with no one else to challenge him for it, the claim was somewhat legitimate.
 It was further legitimized, however, in 1517 CE when Sultan Selim I conquered the Mamluk Sultanate and officially transferred the title from the Abbasid shadow-caliphs to the Ottomans.
 The Ottomans held onto this title for four more centuries, although the Muslim world was not united as before, but the symbolic (semi-religious) importance of Caliphate persisted in the hearts of the Muslims, who saw it as a symbol of unity of the Ummah, and the Turks were honored for it as well.
 The defeat of the Ottomans in the First World War (1914-1918 CE) led to the rise of nationalist Turkey, whose founder – Mustafa Kemal Pasha – officially abolished the institute of caliphate in 1924 CE.
 After that, no other nation assumed the caliphal authority over the Islamic world.